ocupop/refed-website/src/_states/arkansas.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
-    summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    overview: Arkansas allows the feeding of animal-derived and vegetable waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
+Individuals may feed household garbage to their own swine without heat-treating it and without a permit.
+    summary:
     link_url:
     legislation:
-      - title: 'CAL.
-FOOD & AGRIC.
-CODE §§ 32, 10901–90, 34006 (2015)'
+      - title: 'Arkansas Livestock & Poultry Commission, Reg.
+No. 14 §§ 1–8 (2015)'
-        animals_covered: Farm animals; swine
+        animals_covered: Swine
-        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the o al from any animal carcass or from any part of an animal carcass.
-It does not, however, include such waste from ordinary household operations that is fed directly to swine on the premises. § 10901 (2015).'
+        definition_of_garbage: 'Any animal or vegetable waste resulting from handling, preparation, cooking and consumption of foods, including parts of animal carcasses, or contents of offal.
+Reg.
+No. 15 § 1 (2015).'
-        prohibitions: 'No feeding untreated garbage to swine or unpasteurized milk to farm animals.
-Exception for ndividuals feeding household garbage. §§ 10901–90, 34006 (2015).'
+        prohibitions: No feeding untreated garbage to swine.
+Exception for individuals feeding household garbage.
+Reg.
+No. 14 §§ 1–8 (2015).
-        licensure_requirements: An individual or facility must obtain an annual license from the state before feeding garbage to swine. § 10981 (2015).
+        licensure_requirements: Each garbage-feeding establishment shall be required to obtain a feeding permit.
+Reg.
+No. 14 § 2 (2015).
-        treatment_requirements: All garbage must be heated to at least 212 degrees Fahrenheit or boiling point for at least 30 minutes or else treated in some other manner approved by the state. § 10952 (2015).
+        treatment_requirements: All garbage must be thoroughly heated to at least 212 degrees for at least 30 minutes before being fed to swine.
+Reg.
+No. 14 § 5 (2015).
+        enforcement: >-
-        enforcement: 'The state may inspect any premises where garbage is fed to swine and may order a facility to cease garbage-feeding operations. § 10922 (2015).
-The state may inspect records pertaining to garbage-feeding operations. § 10923 (2015).
-The state may refuse to issue, revoke, or suspend the license of an individual or facility that violates the garbage-feeding rule. § 10987 (2015).'
+          The state may revoke or refuse to issue garbage-feeding permits to any individual or facility that violates the garbage-feeding rule.
+Reg.
+No.
-        relevant_state_regulatory_body: 'California Department of Food and Agriculture (§ 32 (2015)), www.cdfa.ca.gov/.'
+          14 § 4 (2015).

+          An authorized representative of the livestock and poultry commission may inspect at reasonable times any private property to determine that the garbage-feeding rule is being followed.
+Reg.
+No. 14 § 6 (2015).

+          The livestock and poultry commission may quarantine for 30 days swine that have been fed improperly cooked or raw garbage.
+Reg.
+No. 14 § 7 (2015).
+        relevant_state_regulatory_body: 'Arkansas Livestock & Poultry Commission, http://alpc.arkansas.gov/Pages/default.aspx.'
   organics_recycling_mandates:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'